The betting feast began early for Friday’s Philadelphia Flyers–Montreal Canadiens Game 6 NHL playoff matchup.

 Philadelphia will gain the lion’s share of action across New Jersey online sportsbooks, but Canadiens backers like what they saw in Game 5.

 Is there a chance for more goals on Friday?

-Montreal’s 5-3 triumph to extend the series Wednesday night not only showed the team is capable of winning the series, but it juggled the over-under line for this game.
+Montreal’s 5-3 triumph to extend the series Wednesday night not only showed that the team is capable of winning the series, but it juggled the over-under line for this game.

 This is extremely important to over-under bettors, especially those who weighed in early.

-If not, some of that has changed.
+If you didn’t, some of that has changed.

 Thursday afternoon, FanDuel moved its over-under line to 4.5, a substantial adjustment.
 Those who placed an under 5.5 wager before the change got a deal.

 Montreal’s Game 5 triumph was the first game to reward “over” bettors (Game 2, a 5-0 Montreal win, was a push at many NJ sportsbooks).
-It contained a wide-open exciting style of play.
+It contained a wide-open, exciting style of play.

-Good for the Canadiens, not good for the Flyers.
+This was good for the Canadiens, not good for the Flyers.